Bipartisan DACA, border security deal fails

 Murkowski lamented that the White House won't look beyond the Grassley measure.

-"The White House has made its decision they say that Grassley is the bill they're going to support.
+"The White House has made its decision.
+They say that Grassley is the bill they're going to support.
 Period," she said.
-"I think that's unfortunate because I don't think that Grassley is going to get the votes that it needs and as a consequence the bipartisan product might not get the votes that it needs."
+"I think that's unfortunate, because I don't think that Grassley is going to get the votes that it needs, and as a consequence the bipartisan product might not get the votes that it needs."

 That amendment failed 39-60.